Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 Now, every year when I write about this topic, a few people come out of the woodwork to claim, “It’s not enough.”
 Not everyone is a warrior, but taking steps to become freer than you were the day before is a cause for celebration.

 It is simply reality that most of us cannot make a stand in every single aspect of our lives.
 We have children that could be taken away from us.
 We have homes that could be seized.
 We fear being imprisoned in a cage.
+We don’t want to lose our jobs because in this economy, we’re barely hanging on as it is.
 I get that, truly.
 I don’t want to lose my daughter or my home or be thrown in jail either.
 The folks in control have done their job in that respect, but we can work around it.

 You don’t need this stuff they are offering, either.
 There is so much that you can do to free yourself from them.